Friends of Brunel Park

 All original artworks by Bianka Schneider

-To introduce the public to the culture, knowledge, traditions and lifeways of the Native American tribes who lived on these lands (Esopus, Munsee, and Lenni Lenape/Onteora) through programming, events, and educational workshops.
+Facilitate learning about the culture, knowledge, traditions and lifeways of the Native American tribes who lived on these lands (Esopus, Delaware Munsee, and Lenni Lenape) through programming, events, and educational workshops.

-To support and contribute to the arts, historic, and cultural resources of the Town of Olive.
+To support and contribute to the arts, historic, and cultural resources of the Town of Olive by holding workshops and classes, producing cultural events, curating outdoor installations, and providing programs for youth and families.

 To raise funds necessary for the ongoing maintenance, restoration, and repair of the statuary and totem poles, for the continued management and upkeep of the gardens and grounds, and the installation of native plants and interpretive signage.

-To attract and recruit volunteers to help in these efforts.
+To attract and recruit volunteers board Trustees to support these efforts.

 Cynthia M. Nikitin